The Kravis Center is expanding!

 New valet garage

 The Kravis Center will soon have a brand-new valet garage to reduce traffic congestion, increase safety and improve traffic flow in and around the Center.
-The garage will be located on the east side of the building on the site of the current Amphitheater, allowing cars to easily enter and exit the three lanes of service from Sapodilla Avenue.
+The garage will be located on the east side of the building on the site of the former Amphitheater, allowing cars to easily enter and exit the three lanes of service from Sapodilla Avenue.

 Outdoor pedestrian-friendly urban plaza